1970 King's Cup

-The 1970 King's Cup finals were held from November 8 to November 20, 1970, in Bangkok.
+The 1970 King's Cup were held from November 8 to November 20, 1970, in Bangkok.
 This was the third edition of the international football competition.
 South Korea were set to defend the title they won in 1969 and in the final they would take the title as they defeated Thailand in the final.

 This edition was increased to 9 teams.